-Traditionally, inertial navigation has been an expensive technology which limited its application to high-end military vehicles, precision guided missiles or aircrafts.
-Since the advent of MEMS technology and low cost gyroscopes and accelerometers, inertial navigation is now being deployed even in cost sensitive & low-powered applications such as for soldier and personal navigation.
+Traditionally, inertial navigation has been an expensive technology which limited its application to high-end military vehicles, precision-guided missiles or aircraft.
+Since the advent of MEMS technology and low-cost gyroscopes and accelerometers, inertial navigation is now being deployed even in cost-sensitive & low-powered applications such as for soldier and personal navigation.

-Possibility of spoofing / jamming: Location data of soldiers or undercover personnel could be extremely critical to success or failure of military actions.
-GPS signals are prone to spoofing (resulting in incorrect information) and jamming (resulting information loss) which can jeopardize the critical missions and may even lead to destruction of human assets.
+The Possibility Of Spoofing/Jamming: Location data of soldiers or undercover personnel could be extremely critical to the success or failure of military actions.
+GPS signals are prone to spoofing (resulting in incorrect information) and jamming (resulting information loss) which can jeopardize the critical missions and may even lead to a destruction of human assets.